kaorahi/lizgoban/README.md

 * Enable autoplay between different engines.
 * Add "personal exercise book".
 * Improve komi features.
+* The format of config.json is modified.
+(The obsolete format also works at present.)
 * Some items are moved to [Engine] menu.

 ### from unreleased versions